5 tips for handling a layover

 Having travel insurance with benefits for trip cancellation, interruption, and delay may help protect your wallet during unexpected layovers.
 Continue reading to find out more about what you can do during a layover and how travel insurance may help.

 Airplanes make several types of stops.
 They refuel, pick up or drop off passengers, and facilitate connections on non-direct routes.
-If you don't want to disembark and explore a new city or airport, make sure you book direct routes or flights.
+If you do not want to disembark and explore a new city or airport, make sure you book direct routes or flights.
 Passengers should not disembark from the aircraft.

 A layover is a stopover between cities.
 It can range from 30 minutes to 23 hours.
 A stopover is when travelers take a break in the middle of an international journey.
 They stay in one city for more than 24 hours.